 Painters can be hired as subcontractors by general contractors during construction or renovation.
 The agreement used must clarify that the painter cannot place a lien or bond on the property.
 Also, it often includes a “Pay if/when Paid” clause.

 Roofing requires a specific skill set.
-Contractors use subcontractor agreements to seek roofing services.
+Contractors alo use these agreements of subcontractors to seek roofing services.
 The agreement clarifies the scope of work, schedule of work, insurance in case of injuries, and a conditional payment clause.

 Snow removers are examples of subcontractors who are hired for one-off jobs during winter.
 The agreement will often discuss insurance if the worker get injured during work and a warranty that the work will be done to the client’s satisfaction.